 Global Entry is valid for five years (it lasts through your birthday in the fifth year) but must be renewed before it expires.
 The renewal process is not as demanding as the initial application, but don’t wait until the last minute or you’ll risk not being able to use the Global Entry kiosks.
 (If that does happen, though, a good free alternative is the Mobile Passport app, which can sometimes be faster than Global Entry lines.)
 Here’s all you need to know about renewing your Global Entry membership.

-When should I reapply for Global Entry?
+When to reapply for Global Entry

 Log into your Trusted Traveler Programs website profile to find the expiration date and initiate the renewal process through the “renew application” form.
 (The expiration date is also printed on your Global Entry card.)
 When you first applied, you likely used the Global Online Enrollment System (GOES) site, but this transitioned to TTP in 2017.
 You’ll simply need to transfer your information to the new site by following the instructions that it outlines.